 Small Animal Physical Rehabilitation Service

 The Small Animal Physical Rehabilitation Service at the University of Tennessee Veterinary Medical Center is a worldwide leader in the area of physical rehabilitation of small animals.
-Board-certified Diplomates of the American College of Veterinary Sports Medicine and Rehabilitation, residents in training, physical therapists, veterinary assistants, and board-certified veterinary surgeons and neurologists provide state-of-the-art care for patients following surgical or medical management of musculoskeletal and neurologic disorders.
-State-of-the-art rehabilitation modalities, full-service facilities, cutting-edge technologies including stem cell therapy, platelet-rich plasma, and other treatments are available.
+Our service includes two board-certified Diplomates of the American College of Veterinary Sports Medicine and Rehabilitation (one is also a veterinary orthopedic surgery specialist), a resident (licensed veterinarians pursuing specialty training), two veterinary nurses, fourth-year veterinary students, and a veterinary assistant.
+We work with other specialties at our hospital such as neurology, orthopedics, nutrition, and oncology to provide comprehensive state-of-the-art care for patients following surgery or for medical management of musculoskeletal and neurologic disorders.

 There are many benefits of physical rehabilitation for animals.
 They include but are not limited to improved mobility with less pain whether from age, disease or surgery, increased muscle mass for younger, active dogs to help prevent injury, helping maintain muscle mass for our senior dogs as they age.
 Rehabilitation is crucial for a quicker return to function for post-operative patients.
 It also provides a non-invasive alternative to surgery for animals that may not be eligible for surgery as well as a positive bonding activity as the patient and client work together during the healing process.